Diary of a Quilter - a quilt blog

 Using Fabric Scraps

 All of us quilters end up with fabric scraps some way or another.
 And there are a gazillion ways to use fabric scraps!
-We all know the investment fabric is nowadays and we want to get the most out of it!
+As costs of new fabric increase, we especially want to get the most out we can of that investment!

 How I organize my scraps